Unicorn Falls Mount Jerusalem National Park NSW

 The Village Of Uki (pronounced yook-eye)

-The small township of Uki is a heritage listed village with a thriving arts and crafts community at the base of the Mount Warning and The Three Sisters.
+Uki is a small heritage-listed township with a thriving arts and crafts community at the base of the Mount Warning and the Three Sisters walk.
+Located 15 minutes from Murwillumbah, 30 minutes from Nimbin and 50 minutes from Mullumbimby via gravel roads through Mt Jerusalem National Park.

 My go to coffee fix is at Uki Café (Byron Bun Coffee) and my husband loves a coldie off the tap at the Mount Warning Hotel.
 Sadly the original historic pub burnt down in February 2013 but fortunately rebuilt and reopened in August 2015.
 Also, Mavis’s Kitchen and Cabins Uki NSW is a popular restaurant and wedding destination bringing tourism to the small village of Uki.